Shiwani04/PowerBI-Dashboards/Practiced-Projects/README.md

-# Practiced Projects
+# 📚 Practiced Projects

-Power BI projects completed as part of my learning and practice in data analytics.
+Projects completed while learning through tutorials and guided practice.

+These projects helped me practice Power BI, SQL, DAX, Excel, data modelling, and other data analytics concepts by following along with video-based instruction and applying the demonstrated techniques.